Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Three categories of members

 Most parliaments have a single category of member, each member having the same title such as MP, deputy or representative.
 Many countries have two chambers with different categories of member.
-For example, the UK has the House of Commons, each member being elected for a single constituency, and the House of Lords, members of which are appointed.
+For example, the UK has the House of Commons, each member being elected as the one representative for a single constituency, and the House of Lords, members of which are appointed.
 The United States has the House of Representatives with members elected for specific districts and the Senate comprising two members elected by each state.

 In the UK the “additional member system” is used for the Scottish Parliament, the Welsh Parliament and the London Assembly.
 Voters are given two votes on separate ballot papers.
 One vote is for a constituency member and one vote is for a party list.
 Additional members are then elected by counting the party list votes in each region.
 The number of members elected from the list is based on the percentage of the votes cast but also takes into account the number of constituency members already elected in the region.
 This is designed to make the result proportional to the number of votes cast.
 When they take their place in the parliament each member has the same title.

 As a consequence, also unusually, each elector will have between 12 and 14 votes.
-This contrasts with one vote for the UK Parliament but at the other extreme in Guernsey there is one constituency with electors having 38 votes.
+This contrasts with one vote for the UK Parliament, but at the other extreme in Guernsey there is one constituency with electors having 38 votes.

 The constables have duties in their parishes which for most is the bulk of their work.
 However, the roles in the Assembly for each of the categories of member are equal.
 Members in each category are eligible to be Chief Minister or ministers and can chair committees.
 In practice, when senators were in the Assembly the Chief Minister was a senator.

-The three categories of member are confusing to the electorate many of whom do not understand the differences between them.
+The three categories of member are confusing to the electorate, many of whom do not understand the differences between them.
 This may be one factor explaining the low turnout.

 Election of constables

 The election of constables in 2026 will follow the same format as in previous elections.
 Traditionally, a number of the constable elections have been not contested.
-One reason for this is that the constable has two very different roles - head of the administration of the parish and a member of the Assembly.
+One reason for this is that the constable has two different roles - head of the administration of the parish and a member of the Assembly.
 The workload is substantially greater than that of other members of the Assembly, particularly those who are not ministers.

 Table 1 Elections for constable, 2022 election